-At Sanctuary, we know that therapy can sometimes be difficult to fit into a demanding schedule.
-In addition to our day and evening appointments, we are excited to offer our clients secure, HIPAA-compliant telesessions via doxy.me.
-Wherever and whenever, your place or ours, Sanctuary is here for you.
+Long before the COVID-19 pandemic necessitated our meeting clients from a safe distance, Sanctuary has been offering the flexibility of telesessions for a variety of reasons.
+Inclement weather, illness, childcare, long travel distance… at Sanctuary, we know that therapy can sometimes be difficult to fit into a demanding schedule.
+In addition to our day and evening appointments, we are excited to offer our clients secure, HIPAA-compliant telesessions via zoom and doxy.me.
+Wherever and whenever, at your place or ours, Sanctuary is here for you.
 Please contact us to arrange a confidential appointment that fits your schedule.

 Nichole Bacigalupa, MA, NCC, CCMHC, LPC